 Premium course content - users can pay for premium learning courses.
 This is not in something we are pursuing at the moment but may be something we look at in the future.

-We’re not interested in banner advertising as we feel that it clutters the user experience.
-We will only advertise things that add value to our users.
-We admire companies like MailChimp who’ve managed to bootstrap their way to where they are today.
+We are not interested in advertising networks as we feel that banner ads clutter and degrade the user experience.
+We will only advertise things that add value to our users and we admire independent companies like MailChimp and Sparkfun who’ve managed to bootstrap their way to where they are today.

 Ultimately, we want Able to be a place where everyone is treated fairly.
 We’ll moderate where we feel it’s necessary to maintain a respectful and constructive environment on the Able platform.
 We’ll also work to involve people from other dispositions in these decisions to try and broaden our view beyond any inherent biases we may possess.

 Finally, fairness also applies to us.
 Right now, we are two people who build Able with our spare time and money.
 Building an online community is a LOT of work and so we’d appreciate it if you kept in mind that while we want to build something world-class, we don’t have the resources of other well-funded companies and we might make mistakes or decisions that you may not agree with along the way.
-If that happens, we’d appreciate you understanding that ultimately we are trying to build something that is sustainable.
+If that happens, we’d appreciate you understanding that ultimately we are trying to build something that is an independant, sustainable and positive resource for the software engineering community.

 If you’d like to support Able, here are a couple of things you could do:

-Advertise your job vacancies on Able.
-We’ll set up a profile page for your organisation, list your jobs and help you find talent.
-No recruitment fees.
+If you’re looking for talent, contact us to advertise your job vacancies on Able.
+We’ll set up a profile page for your organisation, list your jobs and help you find talent all for a reasonable monthly fee per job.
+No ridiculous recruiter placement fees.

 Report bugs, request features and give feedback using our suggestion box on Github.